General SEO

 Final thoughts

 This is everything we know about Google’s AI Overviews so far.
-It’s still a volatile feature, so expect many things to change as Google continues to experiment.
+But expect many things to change as Google continues to experiment.

 However, whether it’s organic search results or AI Overviews, good SEO doesn’t change.
 So, carry on with executing the fundamentals of SEO to perfection.